KimoriWasTaken/ValheimEndgame/README.md

 ## Known Issues:
-- Trader sells you Items that are waaaaay ahead
-- In rare instances dying seems to decrease performance and spams an error that is being investigated
+- Featherfall enchantment causes a heavy performance decrease upon dying
+   - You can fix this by re-logging or augmenting and restarting your game
+   - This is an error in EpicLoots code
 - Terrain near spawn stones gets reset sometimes
    - You can fix this by sending the host (the first person that entered the area near the stones) away through a portal or a re-log
    - This is an error in Valheims code which gets enhanced by us trying to fix desyncs